Background

 SVS WIfI wound classification system for CLTI risk stratification

-The SVS WIfI classification system stratifies CLTI risk by combining three domains: Wound (W0–3), Ischemia (I0–3), and foot Infection (fI0–3) to generate an overall limb threat stage (Stages 1–4).
+The Society for Vascular Surgery (SVS) Wound, Ischemia, and foot Infection (WIfI) classification system stratifies chronic limb-threatening ischemia (CLTI) risk by combining three domains: Wound (W0–3), Ischemia (I0–3), and foot Infection (fI0–3) to generate an overall limb threat stage (Stages 1–4).
 Higher WIfI stages correlate with increased 1-year amputation risk and greater potential benefit from revascularization.
-Objective ischemia thresholds include toe pressure (I0: ≥40 mmHg; I1: 30–39 mmHg; I2: <30 mmHg; I3: <30 mmHg with rest pain) and TcPO₂ (I0: ≥40 mmHg; I1: 30–39 mmHg; I2: <30 mmHg; I3: <30 mmHg with rest pain).
-WIfI should be documented at baseline and reassessed after revascularization to evaluate treatment response [13],[14].
+Recent scientific statements from the American College of Cardiology (ACC) reinforce WIfI as the preferred classification system for risk stratification and clinical decision-making in adults with diabetes and CLTI (Das 2025).
+Objective ischemia thresholds include toe pressure (I0: ≥40 mmHg; I1: 30–39 mmHg; I2: <30 mmHg; I3: <30 mmHg with rest pain) and transcutaneous oxygen tension (TcPO₂; I0: ≥40 mmHg; I1: 30–39 mmHg; I2: <30 mmHg; I3: <30 mmHg with rest pain).
+WIfI should be documented at baseline and reassessed after revascularization to evaluate treatment response (Mills 2014),(Conte 2019)📄.

 WIfI Limb Threat Stage Matrix